TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Battery Testers/Discharge Testers/HW-586/readme.md

 1. Before you charge your batteries, use `HW-586` to **discharge** them to a known stop voltage, i.e. *2.8V* or *3.0V*.
 If your `HW-586` isn't accurately summing up the discharge capacity, simply ignore it.
 All that matters is that `HW-586` reliably discharges your batteries to a known stop voltage.
 2. Next, charge your batteries as you would usually do.
 Most half-way sophisticated chargers report the total *mAh* that were charged into the battery.
 Since - thanks to `HW-586` - all of your batteries now start charging at the same stop voltage, the charge that goes into your batteries is now a good estimate of battery capacity.

-As an added benefit, this way of monitoring battery capacity and health is much faster and adds less strain on your batteries since you start with *already empty* cells and just discharge them a little bit more to bring them to the same voltage:
+As an added benefit, this way of battery monitoring is faster and adds less strain to your batteries: since you start with *already empty* cells and just discharge them a little bit more to bring them to the same voltage, the overhead is minimal.

-* **Slow Classic Testing:** In classic automated battery testing, your test device would first fully charge the battery, then fully discharge it, then again fully charge it.
-You would waste a full charge cycle
+* **Slow Classic Testing:** In classic automated battery testing, your test device would first **fully charge** the battery, then **fully discharge** it, then **again fully charge** it.
+You would waste a full charge cycle, and testing a battery can take half a day.
-* **Fast Testing:** When testing the battery during charge, you are not wasting any charge cycle, and YOU save approximately 6-8 hours of time.
+* **Fast Testing:** When testing the battery during normal charge, you are not wasting *any* charge cycle.
+The only overhead is discharging the almost empty cell to a known stop voltage.
+Thanks to the high discharge currents supported by `HW-586`, this overhead sums up to just a few minutes.
+Classic testing adds 6-12 hours of overhead for a full additional charge/discharge cycle.

-That said, the *fast testing* outlined here may over-estimate the battery capacity by a few percent: the total energy going *into* a battery during charging is slightly higher than the energy drawn out of the battery during discharge.
-However, *fast testing* is perfect for *routinely* monitoring battery health as part of your regular charging routine.
+That said, *fast testing* may over-estimate the battery capacity by a few percent: total energy *going into a battery* during charging is slightly higher than energy drawn *out of the battery* during discharge.

+*Fast testing* is perfect for *routinely* monitoring battery health as part of your regular charging routine.

 ## Wiring